WasatchPhotonics/BoardTester/docs/README.md

 broaster, visualize and camids are designed to help you evaluate the efficacy of line scan and area scan cameras.
-This helps you change ‘it works’ into statistical data on the quality and quantity of the imagery.
+This helps you change ‘it doesn't work’ into statistical data on the quality and quantity of the imagery.

 For example, you use the broaster to collect line scan camera data from a Wasatch Photonics WP 785 class device: